Home school agreement

 PE and Healthy Living

 We are committed to developing healthy children with positive attitudes to exercise and diet.
 Our PE programme provides both exercise and health education.
-All pupils have some supervised physical exercise every day and each class will have an extended PE lesson twice a week for which they will need to wear suitable PE clothing.
+All pupils have an extended PE lesson twice a week for which they will need to wear suitable PE clothing.
 One lesson is taught by a PE specialist teacher, the other by their class teacher.

-We encourage children to eat healthily and participate in the Healthy Schools initiative offering each child a free fruit or vegetable each day.
-Our onsite kitchen offers every child a healthy lunch, cooked freshly at school, everyday, and healthy snacks at break times.
+We encourage children to eat healthily and participate in the Healthy Schools initiative offering each child in Key Stage 1 a free fruit or vegetable each day.
+Our onsite kitchen offers children a healthy lunch, cooked freshly at school every day.
 A vegetarian choice is always provided and, if notified, we can usually cater to special dietary needs.
 Packed lunches should be healthy and should not include sweets, chocolate, cakes or fizzy drinks.